 - Add drained millet, water, and teaspoon of oil to the rice cooker's inner pot.

-- If you are using soaked millet, use 1.5 cups of water for every 1 cup of millet.
+- If you use soaked millet, use 1.5 cups of water for every 1 cup.
 For unsoaked millet, for every 1 cup of millet, use 2 cups of water.

 - Close the rice cooker with its lid and use a white rice setting if your rice cooker has options to select.
 Else select the cook button.

-- Once the rice cooker finishes cooking, switch it off and let it rest for 10 minutes.
-Then fluff up the millet, and the fluffy millet is ready to use or serve the millet instead of rice.
+- Once the rice cooker completes the cooking process, switch it off and let it rest for 10 minutes.
+Then fluff up the millet using a fork, which is ready for use.

 Notes